 The instrument creating the public positive covenant must:

-• specify the prescribed authority in which the servient tenement vests (s.88D) and the prescribed authority that is imposing the public positive covenant as the dominant tenement.
+• specify the prescribed authority in which the land is vested (section 88D), or and the prescribed authority that is imposing the public positive covenant (section 88E).
 The covenant is enforceable whether or not the benefit is annexed to other land

-• clearly set out the terms and conditions of the positive covenant.
+• clearly set out the terms and conditions of the positive covenant and

-Title references for the land affected and benefited (where applicable) must be identified.
+• identify title references for the land affected and benefited (where applicable).

 Only a prescribed authority may hold the dominant right (in the same manner as an easement in gross).
-No notification regarding the dominant tenement is entered on the Certificate of Title or in the Register.
+No notification regarding the dominant tenement is entered on the folio of the Register.

 Powers of the prescribed authority

-The prescribed authority having the benefit of the covenant has certain powers of entry and is able to carry out the obligations imposed by the covenant and may recover expenses if the servient owner fails to meet those obligations see s.88F(2) Conveyancing Act 1919.
+The prescribed authority having the benefit of the covenant has certain powers of entry and is able to carry out the obligations imposed by the covenant and may recover expenses if the servient owner fails to meet those obligations see section 88F(2) Conveyancing Act 1919.

 Variation and release

-A release of public positive covenant must be executed by the relevant prescribed authority entitled to enforce the public positive covenant see s.88D(12), s.88E(7) or s.89(8) Conveyancing Act 1919.
-For Torrens title land a Release or Extinguish a Positive Covenant form 13PRE (PDF 569 KB) must be used.
+A release of public positive covenant must be executed by the relevant prescribed authority entitled to enforce the public positive covenant see sections 88D(12) and 88E(7) Conveyancing Act 1919.
+For Torrens Title land a Release or Extinguish a Positive Covenant form 13PRE must be used.

-A deed registered in the General Register of Deeds is used in all cases for Old System land.
+A deed or Court Order registered in the General Register of Deeds is used in all cases for Old System land.